shashabinks/moneyhub-test/README.md

 ## Running Tests

-To run the tests, use the following command:
+To run the tests, use the following command (in the admin directory):

 ```sh
 npm test